Administering Hadoop

 Hadoop Administration and Maintenance (includes list of commands)

-Building and Administering Hadoop Clusters
+http://www.hadoopadmin.co.in/hadoop-administration-and-maintenance/Building and Administering Hadoop Clusters

 Fac. .
-Jordan Boyd Graber
+Jordan Boyd Graber2011 presentation

 http://www.umiacs.umd.edu/~jbg/teaching/INFM_718_2011/lecture_10.pdf